 DID YOU MAKE THIS RECIPE?

-- 60 gr butter, softened
+- 60 g butter, softened

-- 60 ml fresh whole milk, warmed (I used a2 Milk™)
+- 60 ml fresh whole milk, warmed

 - sea salt and black pepper, to taste

-- a pinch of nutmeg (optional)
+- a pinch of nutmeg, optional

-- finely chopped parsley/chives (optional)
+- finely chopped parsley/chives, optional

-- Place the potatoes in a large pot, cover with cold water and add 1 tsp of salt.
+- Place the potatoes in a large pot, cover with cold water and add 1 teaspoon of salt.
 Bring to a boil, uncover and simmer for about 20-30 min, or until the potatoes are tender and cooked through.